 Currently the Duncan NRI is home to more than 25 principal investigators and 200 scientists in 10 core labs, including the Gordon and Mary Cain Pediatric Neurology Research Foundation for epilepsy research.

 Since inception, more than 300 scientific studies have been published, more than 40 disease-causing genetic mutations have been discovered or co-discovered by our scientists, and promising clinical trials for Rett syndrome and tuberous sclerosis complex have been launched as a result of our research.

-The unique features of NRI that make rapid progress in translational research possible are:
+The unique features of the Duncan NRI that make rapid progress in translational research possible are:

 World class faculty and interdisciplinary collaborations

 Our faculty include three Howard Hughes Medical Institute researchers, eminent neurobiologists like Drs.
 Huda Zoghbi, John Swann, Hugo Bellen and Jeffrey McGee and physician-scientists like Drs.
 Joshua Shulman, Michael Wangler and Jimmy Holder who can effortlessly bridge the gap between basic research and clinical care.
 Our faculty have broad expertise ranging from basic neurobiology to computational biology that allows us to tackle really complex biological problems.

 The Texas Medical Center (TMC) is the largest in the world, and its institutions treat about 6 million patients each year.
 The 344,000 square foot silver-level LEED-certified Duncan NRI building, nestled in the heart of the TMC, relocates Baylor College of Medicine and Texas Children's Hospital researchers working on neurodevelopment and neurological diseases under one roof and provides space for us to recruit investigators with complementary areas of expertise.